Season 1, Episode 44

 Lorne Brown:

 Comfortable and super expensive.
-So we, we thought the marketing was more than the science at this point.
+So we thought marketing was more than science at this point.
 We just hadn’t gone forward.
 Right.
 Although the patients asked

 Shaun Tregoning:

-There, there is a, there is a lot of so quality supplements out there.
-My um, my understanding again from David Sinclair’s work, um, and looking at a lot of this myself, is that the one supplement update, it’s gonna use a brand which is comes from an organization called do not age.org.
-That’s the uk it’s a British company and they actually did allow themselves to be subjected to third party testing and monitoring and the results were fairly reasonably representative.
+There, there is a, there are a lot of quality supplements out there.
+My um, my understanding again from David Sinclair’s work, and looking at a lot of this myself, is that the one supplement update, it’s gonna use a brand which comes from an organization called do not age.org.
+That’s the UK, it’s a British company and they actually did allow themselves to be subjected to third party testing and monitoring and the results were fairly reasonably representative.
 So this is one of the biggest problems with, as you would know with the supplements and and naturopathic supplements and medicines in general is the lack of control over the companies that manufacture these things.
-So you could put 30 grams of nothing in a capsule and and legally getaway was pulling at 30 grams of something.
+So you could put 30 grams of nothing in a capsule and a legal getaway was pulling at 30 grams of something.

 Lorne Brown: